 Free cash flow (non-GAAP).
 We define free cash flow as net cash provided by operating activities minus capital expenditures such as purchases of real estate and other property and equipment.
-We believe free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after capital expenditures, can be used for strategic opportunities, including investing in our business, making strategic acquisitions, repurchasing outstanding common stock, and strengthening the balance sheet.
-However, free cash flow is not intended to represent our residual cash flow available for discretionary expenditures, since we may have other non-discretionary expenditures that are not deducted from the measure.
+We believe free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after capital expenditures, can be used for strategic opportunities, including repurchasing outstanding common stock, investing in our business, making strategic acquisitions and strengthening the balance sheet.
 A limitation of using free cash flow rather than the GAAP measure of net cash provided by operating activities is that free cash flow does not represent the total increase or decrease in the cash, cash equivalents and investments balance for the period because it excludes cash provided by or used for other investing and financing activities.
-Management accounts for this limitation by providing information about our capital expenditures and other investing and financing activities in our reconciliation of free cash flows.
+Management accounts for this limitation by providing information about our capital expenditures and other investing and financing activities on the face of the cash flow statement and under "-Liquidity and Capital Resources" and by presenting cash flows from investing and financing activities in our reconciliation of free cash flows.
 In addition, it is important to note that other companies, including companies in our industry, may not use free cash flow, may calculate free cash flow in a different manner than we do or may use other financial measures to evaluate their performance, all of which could reduce the usefulness of free cash flows as a comparative measure.
-A reconciliation of free cash flow to net cash provided by operating activities, the most directly comparable financial measure calculated and presented in accordance with GAAP, is provided below:
+A reconciliation of free cash flow to net cash provided by operating activities, the most directly comparable financial measure calculated and presented in accordance with GAAP, is provided below (in millions):

-Three Months Ended Septem ber 30, 2017 September 30, 2016 (in thousands) Free Cash Flow: Net cash provided by operating activities \$ 162,343 \$ 76,139 Less purchases of property and equipment (21,753) (5,920) Free cash flow (non-GAAP) \$ 140,590 \$ 70,219 Net cash used in investing activities \$ (28,914) \$ (6,798) Net cash used in financing activities \$ (80,772) \$ (18,208)
+Three Months Ended March 31, 2018 March 31, 2017 Free Cash Flow: Net cash provided by operating activities \$ 139.7 \$ 129.7 Less purchases of property and equipment (11.6) (13.5) Free cash flow (non-GAAP) \$ 128.1 \$ 116.2 Net cash used in investing activities \$ (25.5) \$ (31.3) Net cash provided by (used in) financing activities \$ (89.6) \$ 15.8